eddiebrunson/Reactjs_Notes/reactjsnotes.md

 ### Rending UI with React

---> React uses JavaScript objects to create React elements to describe what we want the page to look like and React is in charge of generating the DOM node to achieve the restult
+--> React uses JavaScript objects to create React elements to describe what we want the page to look like and React is in charge of generating the DOM node to achieve the result

 --> Note the difference between *impreative* and *declarative* code.

-**Imprerative:** is when you list out the step for the code
+**Imprerative:** is when you list out the steps for the code

 **Declarative:** is when you declare exactly what you want the code to do